G-Node/python-odml/doc/tutorial.rst

 You can load an odML file with the following command lines::

-	>>> odmlfile = "/doc/example_odMLs/intro-example.odml"
+	>>> odmlfile = '/home/usr/toolbox/python-odml/doc/example_odMLs/THGTTG.odml'
 	>>> odmlEX = odml.tools.xmlparser.load(odmlfile)

-If you open a Python shell outside of the Python-odML library directory, please adapt your Python-Path and the path to the "intro-example.odml" file accordingly.
+If you open a Python shell outside of the Python-odML library directory, please adapt your Python-Path and the path to the "THGTTG.odml" file accordingly.

-How you can access the different odML objects and their attributes once you loaded an odML file and how you can make use of the attributes is described in more detail in the following subchapters for each odML object type (document, section, property, value).
+How you can access the different odML objects and their attributes once you loaded an odML file and how you can make use of the attributes is described in more detail in the following chapters for each odML object type (document, section, property, value).
 Please note that some attributes are obligatory, some are recommended and others are optional.
 The optional attributes are important for the advanced odML possibilities and can for now be ignored by